MrMaverick79/you-autocomplete-me/README.md

    ```

 Depending on the size of your text file, you might like to set some [hyperparameters](https://github.com/ml5js/training-charRNN#hyperparameters).
 The size of your file will also impact the speed of the training -- my Dickinson and Eliot training took about a minute, while the original Shakespeare full text I tried using was scheduled to run for 14 hours.

 Once the training is complete, you can find the models you made in the `models/` folder.
 You'll need to copy the entire thing into your project so you can access them.

-3. Generate predictions using the model
+   **3. Generate predictions using the model**

 NB: Using the ml5 library from localhost results in CORS errors.
 You might notice that if ou try to create a basic HTML template and then try to run your page, you will get a 404 error in the console.

 To avoid this, one solution is to run this project as a live server.
 I used **Live Server**, which is available as an extension with VS Code.

 In React placing the models into the `public` folder helped to overcome the same issues.

 To see your model in action, you can create a basic HTML file using this boiler plate from ml5:

    ``` html
          <!DOCTYPE html>